h-joo/life-in-germany/Getting_A_Tech_Job.md

 I feel the shortest path to get a job in Germany as a foreigner is having two to three years of career in a high demand high supply tech stack then moving to Germany.
 Getting a job in a foreign country is always a risk, and you might end up wasting time due to many reasons.

 I've seen some people trying to get a job with no career in tech, entering Germany with a high risk.
-It is still possible to find a job but I feel this is too much high of a risk.
-Because usually the biggest obstacle of getting a tech job is not having a career or a tech background to begin with.
+It is still possible to find a job but I feel this is too much high of a risk to take, because usually the biggest obstacle of getting a tech job is not having a career or a tech background to begin with, so you never know how long it'll take to get a job.

 If you have no plans to study, I recommend you to try to get a tech job in your own country and work for two to three years, and then moving to Germany.
 I feel this is the lower risk while you can still can get some working experience without having the risk of getting kicked out of the country.